Vizzuality/Power-Explorer-landing/README.md

-# WRW-Splash
+# Power Watch-Splash

-A landing page for World Resources Watch
+A landing page for World Power Watch

 ## Requeriments